annashipman/annashipman.github.io/_posts/2019-05-17-good-strategy-bad-strategy.md

 ## Good strategy almost always looks simple

-The book opens with a description of The Battle of Trafalgar, and how the Britis (led by Lord Nelson) won, even though there were fewer British ships than French and Spanish ships.
+The book opens with a description of The Battle of Trafalgar, and how the British (led by Lord Nelson) won, even though there were fewer British ships than French and Spanish ships.

 Instead of following what was the usual tactic at the time, approaching in a single line, Nelson's fleet approached in two columns, one aiming at the centre of the French and Spanish line, in order to break up their formation.
 However, this did put the ships at the front of the columns in greater danger.